Main Menu (Mobile)- Block

 Main Menu - Block

 Neurons can have thousands of synapses distributed in three dimensions along their dendrites.
 The computations that neurons perform are determined by patterns of synaptic activity in space and time.
-Much like currents in transistors, synaptic inputs can interact, allowing neuronal dendrites to perform nonlinear integration.
-It is unknown, however, to what extent neurons use interactions in synaptic activity to perform behaviorally-relevant computations.
-To explain how the brain processes information, tools are needed to directly read out intricate three-dimensional patterns of synaptic activity in the awake brain.
+Much like currents in transistors, subthreshold synaptic inputs can interact, allowing neuronal dendrites to perform nonlinear integration.
+However, we know very little about how different kinds of neurons combine their inputs to perform behaviorally-relevant computations.
+To better understand how the brain processes information, we need tools to directly read out intricate three-dimensional patterns of synaptic activity in behaving animals, so that we can infer how neurons transform inputs into outputs.